 - 8.6.1 The rate levied by the Municipality will be a cent amount in the Rand based on the market value of the property. - 8.6.2 In terms of the Municipal Property Rates Act, 2004 (No 6 of 2004) as amended, the Municipality may levy different rates for different categories of rateable property.
-Differential rating among the various property categories will be done by way of setting different cent amount in the rand for each property category and by way of reductions and rebates as provided for in the Municipality's property rates policy. - 8.6.3 In terms of section 17 (1) (e) of the Municipal Finance Management Act the Municipality's property rates policy must be reviewed on annual basis and the reviewed policy tabled to Council for approval as part of the budget process.

-- 8.7.4 Categories of rateable property will be determined as per the Rates Policy. - 8.7.5 Categories of owners will be determined as per the Rates Policy
+Differential rating among the various property categories will be done by way of setting different cent amount in the rand for each property category and by way of reductions and rebates as provided for in the Municipality's property rates policy. - 8.6.3 In terms of section 17 (1) (e) of the Municipal Finance Management Act the Municipality's property rates policy must be reviewed on annual basis and the reviewed policy tabled to Council for approval as part of the budget process. - 8.7.4 Categories of rateable property as determined in the Rates Policy include the following:- 8.7.4.1 Residential properties; - 8.7.4.2 Business and commercial properties; - 8.7.4.3 Agricultural properties; - 8.7.4.4 Properties owned by an organ of state and used for public service purposes; - 8.7.4.5 Public service infrastructure properties; - 8.7.4.5 Properties owned by public benefit organisations and used for specified public benefit activities: - 8.7.4.6 Properties used for multiple purposes, subject to section 9; or - 8.74.7 any other category of property as may be determined by the Minister, with the concurrence of the Minister of Finance, by notice in the Gazette. - Sectional Title: Business: - Sectional Titles that are used, zoned for business or have businesses operating from a property that is held in terms of the Sectional Titles Act, in which case the sectional title owner shall be liable for rates.